 Addressing sleep habits is vital in patients with chronic pain.
 There is a complex interplay between pain, sleep, and mood.
 Sleep disorders are associated with chronic pain and depression, as well as other medical problems such as heart disease.[17]
 Sleep disturbance and pain intensity are related, and this relationship seems bi-directional.[18]
 It is well known that sleep disturbance can be a consequence of chronic pain.
 In addition, it has been shown that sleep disturbance can reduce pain thresholds, and increase the chance of developing fibromyalgia.[19]
 In addition, sleep problems interfere with the ability to cope with chronic pain.[20]

-Helping a chronic pain patient with sleep disorders can be challenging, but fortunately many recommendations overlap with others that will be helpful for pain.
+Helping a patient with chronic pain with sleep disorders can be challenging, but fortunately many recommendations overlap with others that will be helpful for pain.
 In general, patients should view sleep and energy as something to address all day, not just at bedtime.
 Nutrition and exercise recommendations discussed above may also help with sleep.
 An attempt should be made to optimize evening sleep hygiene habits.
 Supplements with beneficial effect on sleep may also be considered, such as melatonin and valerian.
-For more information, refer to Recharge and, Hints for Encouraging Healthy Sleep.
+For more information, refer to Recharge.
 Various Power of the Mind tools can also be helpful, as discussed below.

 Spirit and Soul

 Spirituality and life’s purpose are not traditionally part of a clinical discussion regarding pain.
 There are multiple reasons for this, including that it may be difficult as a physician to know what to do with that information.
 For a patient-centered approach, having an understanding of what is most important to a particular patient is useful in determining overall treatment goals.
+Hasenfratz et al. highlighted that more than 60% of chronic pain patients desired the integration of spiritual aspects into their treatment, particularly those with higher levels of education and more severe pain.[62]
 Having the solitary goal of reducing pain does not relate to functional status or quality of life and is not helpful in guiding treatment choices.[21]
 Having functional goals that are mutually agreed on between patient and clinician may improve satisfaction for both parties.
 When those functional goals can be tied to something that is intimately important for a person, such as “enjoying more time with my grandchildren,” the goals have much more personal meaning.
+Ferreira-Valente et al. reported that spirituality, particularly aspects related to hope and a positive perspective, was moderately associated with better psychological function and adaptive pain coping responses, such as ignoring pain sensations and task persistence.[63]
 For an extensive discussion of spirituality and its relationship to health, please refer to Spirit and Soul.

 Never underestimate the importance of spirituality and mind-body approaches in the treatment of chronic pain.
 Many clinicians with a successful track record in treating chronic pain note that these areas are fundamental.
 What truly gives a person a sense of meaning and purpose and how can that individual seek this despite the pain?
 And how does the person contextualize the pain?
 The pain itself is a signal – the firing of nerve fibers.
 Suffering is how we respond to that signal, and it can look different for each individual.
 How can a person most effectively use mind-body tools to cope?